metal3d/bashsimplecurses/README.md

 An example is given: bashbar.
 Bashbar is a monitoring bar that you can integrate into tiling window managers.

-The (unfinished) goal of Bash Simple Curses is to create very complete windows.
+The (unfinished) goal of Bash Simple Curses is to create windows.
 It is only done to create colored windows and display information into.

 To use this library, you have to import "simple_curses.sh" into your bash script, like so: